 the most haunted place on earth.

-Before Venice became Venice as we know it today, the lagoon where it lies was already inhabited.
+The oldest history of Venice is hidden in shadows and mist.
+But we know that before Venice became Venice, the lagoon was already inhabited.
 The muddy waters were home to fishermen, rangers and other adventurers.
 There was the prosperous Salt production and there were Roman settlements like Torcello, the harbor of the very important Roman inland town Altino.
 The stronghold on the Lido island, Malamocco, was already a well-defended town, and there was Rialto.
 This latter was no more than a few cabins thrown out on the sand.
 But it would later become one of the most fascinating and powerful cities of all time.

 If you look at Lido di Venezia and move your eyes to a spot on the middle, a little bit to the south, on the left side, inside the lagoon, you see a triangle-shaped island.
 That’s Poveglia, or Popilia as it was called in ancient times.